 What’s their anthem?
 Bob Marley - One Love

-Everyman archetype example: Amazon is a classic example of an Everyman brand archetype.
-It ranks first for the most loved and most valuable brand worldwide.
+Everyman archetype example: While a bit of the shine is off its star of late, Amazon is a classic example of an Everyman brand archetype.
 The company appeals to anyone, and unlike businesses such as Paddy Power, Amazon actively swerves away from any divisive topic.
 It’s also eager to please, focusing on values such as speed, convenience, and its number one mission to put the customer first.

 6. THE LOVER BRAND ARCHETYPE

 What is a Lover brand?
 This brand archetype is all about sensuality- beauty, passion and pleasure.
 They want to win your heart, as well as your mind, engaging in the art of seduction to excite you with moments of indulgence.
 It would be quite unlikely to find a fintech company in this category.

 What’s their anthem?
 Jane Birkin et Serge Gainsbourg - “Je T'aime...Moi Non Plus”

 Lover archetype examples: From Victoria’s Secret to Agent Provocateur, the lingerie industry is very rooted in the Lover Brand archetype.
 Click on Agent Provocateur’s website, for instance, and you’re likely to read anything from “Introducing a world of love, fantasy, exploration and exhilaration.” to “Things are hotting up…” The language is sensual, and the brand’s voice is very centered around a “pillow talk” approach.

 Lingerie and Lover Brands are not mutually exclusive, however.
 New wave underwear brands such as Lemonade Dolls and Beija London are starting to break through to Outlaw status.
 Additionally, there are fashion labels such as Chanel and Dior who - built on desire - fall under the Lover brand archetype.